intel-analytics/ipex-llm/python/llm/example/CPU/LangChain/README.md

 ## Voice Assistant Example

-The voice assistant example ([voiceassistant.py](./voiceassistant.py)) showcases how to use langchain to build a pipeline that takes in your speech as input in realtime, use an ASR model (e.g. [Whisper-Medium](https://huggingface.co/openai/whisper-medium)) to turn speech into text, and then feed the text into large language model to get response.
+The voice assistant example ([voiceassistant.py](./voiceassistant.py)) showcases how to use LangChain to build a pipeline that takes in your speech as input in realtime, use an ASR model (e.g. [Whisper-Medium](https://huggingface.co/openai/whisper-medium)) to turn speech into text, and then feed the text into large language model to get response.

 ### 1. Setting up Dependencies